JoeKarlsson/bechdel-test/README.md

 -Number of scenes with women v # w/ men
 -Do directors tend to make movies that pass the Beschdal test?

+###
+My app my designed in order to test if a movie can pass the bechdel test, but I discovered that parsing a script for context is a very complicated subject.
+My app however is very good at generating data on gender participation in films.

 ##Related Links
 - [The Internet Movie Script Database (IMSDb)](http://www.imsdb.com/)
 - [The Open Movie Database](http://www.omdbapi.com/)